Sparse PCA through Low-rank Approximations

 Our algorithm operates by scanning a low-dimensional subspace of $A$.
+It first computes the leading eigenvectors of the covariance input matrix, and then scans this subspace for $k$ sparse vectors that have large explained variance.

+The constant dimensional search is possible after a hyperspherical transformation of the $n$ dimensional problem space to one of constant $d$ dimension.
+This framework was introduced by the foundational work of \cite{karystinos2010efficient} in the context of solving quadratic form maximization problems over $\pm1$ vectors.
+This framework was consequently used in \citep{asteris2011sparse} to develop a constant rank solver that computes the sparse principal component of a constant rank matrix in polynomial time $O(n^{d+1})$.
+We use as a subroutine a modified version of the solver of \cite{asteris2011sparse}, to examine a polynomial number of special vectors that lead to a sparse principal component which admits provable performance.
+For matrices with nonnegative entries, we are able to tweak the solver and improve computation time by a factor of $2^d$.

-There, it examines a polynomial number of special vectors, that lead to a sparse principal component which admits provable performance.
-A key conceptual innovation that we employ is a hyperspherical transformation on our problem space to reduce its dimensionality.
-Another important component of our scheme is a safe feature elimination step that allows the scalability of our algorithm for data-sets with millions of entries.
+Although the complexity of our algorithm is polynomial in $n$, the cost to run it on even moderately large sets with $n>1000$ becomes intractable even for small values of $d=2$, our accuracy parameter.
+A key algorithmic innovation that we introduce is a provably safe feature elimination step that allows the scalability of our algorithm for data-sets with millions of entries.
 We introduce a test that discards features that are provably not in the support of the sparse PC, in a similar manner as \cite{zhang2011large}, but using a different combinatorial criterion.